Browsing Category

 Lima Valley, Vinho Verde

-Vinho Verde.
-The ultimate light, bright, easy-drinking white wine.
-Low in alcohol, refreshing, subtly sparkling, with just a touch of fruity sweetness on the finish.
+The wines of Vinho Verde are often described as light, bright, and easy-drinking.
+White wine lovers enjoy their low alcohol, refreshing, subtly sparkling palate, with just a touch of fruity sweetness on the finish.
 An affordable option in a sea of increasingly expensive wine choices.

 This highly stereotypical description has been used for decades to sum up the wines of the verdant Minho region of northwest Portugal.
 The consistency and unique personality of Vinho Verde wines made for a simple branding message that has long resonated with casual wine drinkers around the world.

 This global success has been a boon to the region, allowing for expansion, modernization, and most importantly, a wave of quality-focused winemakers.
-The Vinho Verde of today is far more than a one-trick pony of wine styles.
+Today, the wines of Vinho Verde are far more than a one-trick pony (stylistically speaking).

 From Rustic Reds to Vibrant White Wines